eBay/tsv-utils/docs/AboutTheCode.md

 * `make test-codecov` - Runs unit tests and debug app tests with code coverage reports turned on.
 * `make help` - Shows all the make commands.

 Builds can be customized by changing the settings in `makedefs.mk`.
-The most basic customization is the compiler choice, this controlled by the `DCOMPILER` variable.
+The most basic customization is the compiler choice, this is controlled by the `DCOMPILER` variable.

 ### DUB package setup